tiy-indy-bee-ror-june16/course-notes/week3/day1/README.md

 # Git Review

-This is a quick git review
+This is a quick git review, or is it?